eeshvardasikcm/insight-for-good-platform-adk/README.md

 * Environmental protection and climate change mitigation efforts.
 * Humanitarian aid effectiveness and initiatives.
 * Global health and well-being statistics.
-* [User to specify any other types of data sources being considered for initial integration].
+* As part of our data strategy roadmap, we are actively identifying and prioritizing specific datasets for initial integration, focusing on sources that align with the platform's mission of highlighting positive trends and ethical growth.

 ## 7. Initial Development Considerations & Learnings